-- B. Acting as an agent of the City, the Port shall administer and enforce the permitting requirements identified in this Chapter for the following properties: - 1.
+- A. Acting as an agent of the City, the Port shall administer and enforce the permitting requirements identified in this Chapter for the following properties: - 1.
 Properties located within the boundaries of the AAA. - 2.
-The following properties described below that are physically located outside the parameters of the Airport fence, but are subject to the same regulatory controls that apply to the properties located within the AAA boundary.
+The following properties described below that are physically located outside the boundaries of the AAA are subject to the same regulatory controls that apply to the properties located within the boundaries of the AAA.
 These properties are depicted in the AAA map as "Addition" in Appendix 3A: - a.
 The Consolidated Rental Car Facility, located at 3150 South 160th Street. - b.
-Former Runway Tavern Parcel located along Des Moines Memorial Drive S., and within the runway protection zone of Runway 34L. - 3.
+Runway Protection Zone Parcel located along Des Moines Memorial Drive S., and within the runway protection zone of Runway 34L. - 3.
 The properties described below, except if any of these properties are subject to a change of use, expansion, redevelopment, or demolition, for uses other than those uses associated with airport operations, the City shall administer and enforce the permitting requirements for future development.
-However, on the Logistics Lots identified in Subsection 3 below, the Port shall permit any construction trailers, field offices, and equipment mobilization and demobilization. - a.
-Transit Operations Center (2585 South 194th Street), including the Bus Wash Facility and Compressed Natural Gas Fueling Facility - b.
-Clean Energy Compressed Natural Gas Fueling Facility (19425 28th Avenue South) - c.
-Logistics Lot 1 (2542 South 194th Street), Lot 2 (2624 South 194th Street), Lot 3 (2708 South 194th Street), Lot 4 (2529 South 194th Street), and Lot 5 (19332 24th Avenue South) - d.
-Maintenance Distribution Center (2645 South 194th Street) - e.
-Port Construction Services Yard (19425 28th Avenue South) - B. The City shall administer and enforce the permitting requirements identified in this Chapter for all other Port-owned properties.
+However, the Port shall administer and enforce the permitting requirements for any construction trailers, field offices, and equipment mobilization and demobilization on the Logistics Lots identified in Subsection 3(c) below. - a.
+Transit Operations Center (2585 South 194th Street), including the Bus Wash Facility and Compressed Natural Gas Fueling Facility; - b.
+Clean Energy Compressed Natural Gas Fueling Facility (19425 28th Avenue South); - c.
+Logistics Lot 1 (2542 South 194th Street), Lot 2 (2624 South 194th Street), Lot 3 (2708 South 194th Street), Lot 4 (2529 South 194th Street), and Lot 5 (19332 24th Avenue South); - d.
+Maintenance Distribution Center (2645 South 194th Street); and - e.
+Port Construction Services Yard (19425 28th Avenue South). - B. The City shall administer and enforce the permitting requirements identified in this Chapter for all other Port-owned properties.